NeroBlackstone/lume-blog/README.md

     ├── img // image used by site
     ├── posts // Your blog posts markdown file
     |   └── image // image used by posts
-    └── xml // Put all your MusicXML sheet here
-    └── about.md // your self-introduction
+    └── musicxml // Put all your MusicXML sheet here └── about.md // your self-introduction
 ```